alxthm/hpc_benchmarking_c_s1825/README.md

 # How to compile

-run the command `gcc -o project project.c -mavx -lpthread -lm -Wall`
+run the command `gcc -o project project.c -mavx2 -lpthread -lm -Wall`